ken4ward/ShellScriptAssignment/README.md

 - **Details**:
   - **How it's done**:
     - The script should iterate through each row in the CSV file `users.csv`.
-    - For each row, use the unique key to fetch data from the API.
+    - For each row, use the unique key `id` to fetch data from the API.
     - Log a "Pass" if the data is complete and matches the expected values.

 ### 2. Missing Records Check